picrust/picrust/doc/source/tutorials/quality_control.rst

 Both the ‘basic’ and ‘advanced’ checklists assume you are doing the main PICRUSt workflow- predicting a ‘virtual metagenome’ from 16S rRNA data.
 However, PICRUSt can in theory be used to predict any trait (continuous evolutionary character) across organisms.
 Additional discussion of quality control steps you might take if you are using PICRUSt in a customized workflow will be discussed in a forthcoming ‘custom trait prediction with PICRUSt’ section.

-Finally, we discuss some ideas for reporting a PICRUSt analysis such that it can be reproduced by others.
+Finally, we discuss some ideas for :ref:`reporting a PICRUSt analysis <reporting_picrust_results>` such that it can be reproduced by others.

 We would like this page to be a resource for the community.
 If you have additional suggestions for additional steps that will help the community with their PICRUSt analysis, we would love to hear them-  please e-mail picrust-users@googlegroups.com